Create a member set in Excel to define the members returned on an axis based on cell contents.

 Example

-Here, we want to display the Actuals for 2020 and the budget for 2021.
-This will give us the relevant numbers for the past year and avoid showing empty columns for the year to come.
-We have set up an Excel range that contains the members we want returned.
-This will serve for later selections.
+You want to display the actuals for 2020 and the budget for 2021.
+This gives us the numbers for the past year and avoids showing empty columns for the year to come.
+Set up an Excel range that contains the members you want returned that'll help in further selections.

 To do this:

-- Navigate to the Anaplan XL Grid ribbon option.
-Select Keep > Define Member Set in Excel option.
+- Select Keep > Define Member Set in Excel from the Anaplan XL Grid ribbon.

-The selected Excel cell's position controls the defined axis.
-If the cursor isn't in the Column or Rows members area, columns will be chosen as the default. - Name your set.
-Select the hierarchies and members within the report within the Design Set window.
+Note: The selected Excel cell's position controls the defined axis.
+If the cursor isn't in the Column or Rows members area, columns is selected as the default.

-You can change the members to display by over-typing the Excel cells.
-Formulas are supported so you can set up calculations to adjust the members displayed automatically.
+You can update the displayed members by typing directly into the Excel cells.
+Formulas are also supported, allowing you to set up calculations that automatically adjust which members are shown.